 Why Organic Dairy Practices Differ From Brand to Brand

-Organic dairy farms differ across the United States.
-They differ in size and farming practices.
-And this is a challenge for the industry.
-One one hand, we want the masses to have access to healthier food options which often means making them available in every neighborhood grocery store and mega mart around the country.
-On the other hand, with the majority of our nation comprised of middle and working class folks, it’s also crucial that healthier food options be affordable.
-Both of these scenarios create giant-corporation-sized gaps perfectly suited for Big Business solutions that address massive consumer demand for products at affordable prices.
-Unfortunately, these enterprises sometimes adulterate the process to save money, and find every loophole there is to skirt regulations which then translates into diminished product quality.
-There are also problems when smaller operations who follow the mission of the organic certification get squeezed out by corporate agribusiness.
+Unfortunately, these enterprises sometimes adulterate the process to save money, and find every loophole there is to skirt regulations which then translates into diminished organic dairy product quality.
+There are also problems when smaller operations that follow the mission of the organic certification get squeezed out by corporate agribusiness.
 That’s why we need independent and trustworthy organizations like The Cornucopia Institute to do the difficult work of researching and verifying information that’s often heavily guarded.
 This year The Cornucopia Institute released a report that evaluated most of the organic dairies in the United States and ranked them based on their farming practices.

 The Cornucopia Institutes releases this information to give the consumer more power to correct the market.
 In essence, they give you the information to vote with your dollar.
 In a perfect world, we’d all buy the best food from the most ethical farmers with the highest locality.
 At the very least, we should make effort to purchase from brands complying with minimum USDA standards that naturally benefit the animals in their care and smaller business owners around the country.
 And if you decide to do that by buying more from the good guys and less from the bad guys, the market will correct itself automatically.